 Where to Stay in Cozumel for Sightseeing

-We recommend these highly-rated hotels and beachfront resorts in Cozumel with easy access to the best diving and snorkeling spots and other tropical attractions:
+To help you get the most out of your time in this beautiful region of Mexico, we recommend you look into booking a stay at these highly-rated hotels and beachfront resorts in Cozumel with easy access to the best diving and snorkeling spots and other tropical attractions.

 - Luxury Hotels: A great choice for those seeking a luxury beachfront hotel, the elegant Cozumel Palace offers all-inclusive rates, an ocean-view infinity pool, a deluxe spa, along with great scuba diving and snorkeling opportunities.
 For an adults-only romantic getaway, check into Secrets Aura Cozumel, featuring bright suites with balconies, room service, five restaurants, a fitness room, live entertainment, and kayaks.
 A luxury all-inclusive experience can also be enjoyed at the Royal Level at Occidental Cozumel, which features spacious rooms and suites—some with kitchens, as well as dining and living rooms—and great amenities, including three swimming pools and tennis courts.

 - Mid-Range Hotels: A favorite all-inclusive resort, The Explorean Cozumel features a great beachfront location, beautiful outdoor pool, and a full-service spa.
 Another good choice is Villas Las Anclas, a three-star location featuring duplex villas with kitchenettes in a central location, outdoor barbecues, a swimming pool, and lush gardens.
 The Coral Princess Golf & Dive Resort is another contender, and features pleasant rooms and suites with balconies, a great restaurant, spa, and water sports program.